Senéchal History, Family Crest & Coats of Arms

 Contemporary Notables of the name Senéchal (post 1700) +

-- Fred Senechal, American Democrat politician, Alternate Delegate to Democratic National Convention from South Dakota, 1924
+- Fred Senechal, American Democratic Party politician, Alternate Delegate to Democratic National Convention from South Dakota, 1924

-- Auguste Senechal, American Democrat politician, Member of New Hampshire State House of Representatives from Nashua 9th Ward; Elected 1938
+- Auguste Senechal, American Democratic Party politician, Member of New Hampshire State House of Representatives from Nashua 9th Ward; Elected 1938

 - Le Sénéchal de Kerkado (1786-1805), French composer